ramsey/laravel-oauth2-instagram/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

-ramsey/laravel-oauth2-instagram a [Laravel](https://laravel.com/) service provider for [league/oauth2-instagram](https://github.com/thephpleague/oauth2-instagram).
+ramsey/laravel-oauth2-instagram a [Laravel 5](https://laravel.com/) service provider for [league/oauth2-instagram](https://github.com/thephpleague/oauth2-instagram).

 This project adheres to a [Contributor Code of Conduct][conduct].
 By participating in this project and its community, you are expected to uphold this code.